kacper011/LibraryManagementWithTemplates/README.md

 - New Account Creation: When a new account is created, the user's email address is sent to a dedicated email-receiver application via a RabbitMQ queue.
 This process ensures efficient management and processing of messages.
 - Email-Receiver Application: This application runs and retrieves messages from the queue, then saves them in a separate database.
 This ensures reliable storage and access to information about newly created user accounts.
 The application sends a welcome e-mail to the user's e-mail address.
 - New Book Notification: When an administrator adds a new book, a "New Arrival" status is displayed next to the title for 7 days from the date of addition.
+- Automated Testing: Selenium is used to automate UI tests for key functionalities such as user login, book borrowing, and returning.

 ## Technologies